-Whatever do you mean?
 He said it's all related to your being overcharged with gout, and you should take the waters at Buxton.
 You said it yourself.

-Yes, but I know better and so do you.
-I say, Gertie what are you doing in my study?
+Did I...?
+I say, Gertie, what are you doing in my study?
 You know I don't like anyone snooping about my books.